 Vim is a popular and excellent text editor program available for a long time on multiple platforms, including DOS.
 However, the installation process is not entirely straightforward, so here I attempt at explaining how to install and use Vim Editor on DOSBox (and to my knowledge, any PC running DOS too).

 Note: This article covers the installation and usage of the 32 bit DOS version, not the 16 bit one.
-We chose this version as the 16-bit version doesn’t contain syntax highlighting, color schemes, and other key features.
+We choose this version as the 16-bit version doesn’t contain syntax highlighting, color schemes, and other key features.
 However, the 32-bit version requires a DPMI host (CWSDPMI is the popular choice that comes with our installation; more on this later).
 This is not the case with the bare-bones 16-bit version.
 It is advisable to do the unzipping, copying, and moving files around in the host OS rather than in DOSBox itself unless you are really adept at doing these things.

 Follow the below steps to install DOSBox and use it with all the functionality of vim: